Match Made in Heaven or Destructive Force Against Patient-centered Care?

 The Private Equity firm that purchased the company owns over 80 other companies.

 Call me crazy, but I do not believe human lives should be treated like mid-sized shipping containers or tractor trailers.

 Everyone knows what happens to medical practices when they are owned by suit-and-tie executives and administrators.
 Nobody with a conscious and passion for patient care wants to be owned by PE or giant corporations, because profit is ALL they care about.

 Healthcare stops being patient-centered, and it becomes money-centered.
 Employees become a cog in a money-making machine.
 Healthcare providers get burnt-out.
 The Mohs physician becomes a replaceable commodity.

 The literal purpose of PE is to buy a company, grow profits exponentially (at least on paper), then sell for more profit to the next PE.
-And somewhere caught in the middle of all of this are our patients.
+The owner of the original practice gets a gigantic payday, the good providers are forced to find other jobs where they can continue to actually care about human lives, and somewhere caught in the middle of all of this are the practice’s patients.

 I have had so many of my new patients come from PE-owned dermatology practices that tell me exactly this.
 That they came to me because at their last dermatologist, they felt like “just a number.”
 I have had patients look at me in grateful amazement because I “only did one biopsy.”
 This patient with no skin cancer risk factors will tell me that when they came from So-and-so practice (which have over 80 locations in over 13 states), they will leave with AT LEAST 5 biopsies done.
 I cannot remember the last time I have done that many biopsies on one low-risk patient in one visit.
 Absolutely illogical, unless of course the goal is to INCREASE REVENUE, in which case these dermatology providers hit the mark right on target.